rachelesmee/website/index.md

 ### Events

+**The [2021 AGM](agm/agm2021/){:target="_newpage"} will be held online on 27th October 2021 at 12:00 BST - all are welcome, it will probably last about 30-45 minutes.
+A link to the call will be posted to the OSGeo:UK mailing list on the morning of the event.
+Please come along if you want to find out more about open source geospatial in the UK, want to get involved, or have some ideas for events or activities.**

 Thinking of an Open Source GIS event, and after some support?
 Contact us on the mailing list below and tell us your idea!
 See our [past events](pastevents.html){:target="_newpage"} page for details of events we have supported or organised in the past.

 See also our [guidelines page](foss4gukguidelines.html){:target="_newpage"} for information on setting up a FOSS4GUK event.